 The board initially aimed to analyze and model costs associated with implementing a UPL and the resulting savings across various points within the pharmaceutical supply chain.
 The implementation of a UPL could potentially yield savings for the State, insurers, hospitals, pharmacies, and consumers.
-Myers and Stauffer elected to use a net price strategy to establish a "proxy" for determining the impact of a UPL.
+Because complete data was not available for analysis, and because specific drugs have not yet been deemed "unaffordable" by the board, Myers and Stauffer elected to use a net price strategy to establish a "proxy" for determining the impact of a UPL.
 This approach links a UPL to the net price of a drug after accounting for rebates and discounts.
-Many of the products selected for initial affordability were found to be highly rebateable.
+Many of the products selected for initial affordability were found to have high rebates.
 Since patient copayments are generally based on the total cost of a product, reducing this cost could potentially lower patients' out of pocket expenses.
 The complexity of the pharmaceutical supply chain, along with the intricacies of drug reimbursement, has made this analysis challenging.

-Board staff provided Myers and Stauffer with data which included insurance carrier list price concessions for specific prescriptions medications, which varied by carrier and market type.
+Board staff provided Myers and Stauffer with data which included insurance carrier list price concessions for specific prescriptions medications, which varied significantly by carrier and market type.
 The quality and completeness of this data was higher for medications that are typically dispensed by outpatient pharmacies and self-administered by the patient.
 Conversely, the quality and completeness of list price concession data was more limited for medications that are typically administered to the patient by a health care provider.
 Using the available list price concession data, it is possible to express these concessions as a percentage of the list price.
 For each medication, three distinct price concession percentages were selected, either based on the data received or, in cases where data was limited, based solely on historical experience.
-These percentages were then applied to the current list price (WAC) of each medication, resulting in three potential UPLs for each medication.
+These percentages were then applied to the current list price (WAC) of each proxy medication, resulting in three potential UPLs for each medication.
 These theoretical UPLs were subsequently provided to Oregon PDAB staff for use in their modeling.
 The PDAB staff has tasked PEBB, OEBB, and Oregon Medicaid with modeling the costs and savings associated with these theoretical UPLs using utilization data from their plans.
-An overview of findings are reported below; full reports are included in the appendices.
+Overview of findings are reported below; full reports are included in the appendices.